GodotSteam/GodotSteam/docs/classes/matchmaking.md

 ### addRequestLobbyListDistanceFilter

 !!! function "addRequestLobbyListDistanceFilter( ```int``` distance_filter )"
-	Sets the physical distance for which we should search for lobbies, this is based on the users IP address and a IP location map on the Steam backed.
+	Sets the physical distance for which we should search for lobbies, this is based on the user's IP address and an IP location map on the Steam backend.

+	See the [LobbyDistanceFilter enum](#lobbydistancefilter) for possible values to pass in.

 	**Returns:** void